 - To generate or catch water droplet projectiles.

 - In hoisting aloft baddies (or even the second player) to be hurled into their chums.

-- By treating it like a substitute sword, swiping at opponents to incapacitate them.
+- By treating it as a substitute sword, swiping at opponents to incapacitate them.

-- Pitching a projectile across the screen at collectibles serves as an efficient alternative to walking into them.
+- Pitching a projectile across the screen at collectables serves as an efficient alternative to walking into them.

 - Some people claim umbrellas can even keep you dry in a rain shower!
 Lunatics.